Pharmacy management system

 The pharmacy management system, also known as the pharmacy information system, is a system that stores data and enables functionality that organizes and maintains the medication use process within pharmacies.

 These systems may be an independent technology for the pharmacy's use only, or in a hospital setting, pharmacies may be integrated within an inpatient hospital computer physician order entry (CPOE) system.

 Necessary actions for a basic, functioning pharmacy management system include a user interface, data entry and retention, and security limits to protect patient health information.
 Pharmacy computer software is usually purchased ready-made or provided by a drug wholesaler as part of their service.
-Various pharmacy software operating systems are used throughout the many practice settings of pharmacy across the world.
+Various pharmacy software operating systems are common place throughout the many practice settings.

 Purpose

 The pharmacy management system serves many purposes, including the safe and effective dispensing of pharmaceutical drugs.
-During the dispensing process, the system will prompt the pharmacist to verify the medication they have filled is for the correct patient, contains the right quantity and dosage, and displays accurate information on the prescription label.
+During the dispensing process, the system will prompt the pharmacist to verify the medication they have is for the correct patient and has the correct quantity, dosage, and information on the prescription label.
 Advanced pharmacy management systems offer clinical decision support and may be configured to alert the pharmacist to perform clinical interventions, such as an opportunity to offer verbal counseling if the patient's prescription requires additional education in the pharmacy.

 Pharmacy management systems should also serve the pharmacist throughout the Pharmacists’ Patient Care Process, a cycle developed by the Joint Commission of Pharmacy Practitioners (JCPP).
 The process details the steps pharmacists take to practice tangible, proven care to their patients.